-In 2023, Vermont made changes to the rules to simplify homeschool enrollment.
-The state created the Agency of Education's Home Study Team to oversee homeschool participation.
-Vermont also limits the number of children not living in the home or from another family who can be homeschooled to two.
+In 2023, Vermont made changes to its laws to simplify homeschool enrollment, and the Agency of Education's Home Study Team oversees homeschool participation.

 History